-The paper answers the above questions for Japan, which is an export oriented economy and thus, deterioration of terms of trade are expected to influence monetary policy.
+The paper answers the above questions for Japan, which is an export oriented economy and thus, deterioration of terms of trade is expected to influence monetary policy.
 In so doing, the paper estimates a forward looking threshold monetary policy rule interest rate model where its slope coefficients with respect to inflation, real output and nominal (or real) exchange rate deviations depend on the state of business cycle which is captured by a threshold variable.
 As such variable, we consider real output gap.
 This has been suggested in the literature as a direct measure of business cycle conditions (see, e.g. Stock and Watson (2003)).
 To estimate the above model, the paper adopts a new econometric technique avoiding any possible biases on the structural coefficient estimates of the model due to the endogenous nature of the threshold variable.
 This method has been suggested recently by Kourtelos et al. (2008).
 It extends Canner and Hansen's (2004) two-stage least squares estimation method of forward looking threshold models allowing for a possible contemporaneous correlation between the threshold variable and the disturbance term of the monetary policy rule structural equation.

 The estimation results of our paper lead to a number of very interesting conclusions.
 First, it shows that weak evidence of exchange rate effects on CBs interest rates can be attributed to ignoring changes in business conditions of the economy.
-Our results clearly indicate that Japanese monetary policy authorities consider nominal (or real) exchange rate deviations in their monetary policy rule only during recessions for Japan, since under this regime are concerned more about deteriorations in the terms of trade.
-During expansions, the Japanese CB does not seem to target nominal or real exchange rates.
+Our results clearly indicate that Japanese monetary policy authorities consider nominal (or real) exchange rate deviations in their monetary policy rule during both regimes, recessions and expansions.
+Moreover, during expansions, the Japanese CB is concerned more about deteriorations in the terms of trade.
 To investigate the effects of the above regime-switching of the Japanese monetary authorities on the economy, the paper simulates a New Keynesian macroeconomic model and, then, it derives its impulse response functions for inflation, output gap, nominal or real exchange rates and the short term nominal interest rate following home labor productivity, foreign output, foreign inflation or foreign nominal interest rate exogenous shocks.
-The results of this exercise clearly indicate that, under the recession regime, Japanese monetary authorities are interested in reducing the volatility effects of an exogenous shock to nominal or real exchange rates (the terms of trade) coming from domestic real productivity, foreign output and inflation.
+The results of this exercise clearly indicate that, under the expansion regime, Japanese monetary authorities are interested in reducing the volatility effects of an exogenous shock to nominal or real exchange rates (the terms of trade) coming from domestic real productivity, foreign output and inflation.